NihaalManaf/tp/docs/DeveloperGuide.md

 **Extensions:**

 2a.
 No status is specified.<br/>
    2a1.
-CMS indicates that an error has happened.<br/>
+CMS defaults the status of the contact to be 'Uncontacted".<br/>
-   Use case ends.
+   Use case resumes at step 4.

 3a.
 The specified status is invalid.<br/>
    3a1.
 CMS indicates that an error has happened.<br/>